-Why Forms in Google Docs are Perfect for Creating Online Surveys - Digital Inspiration
+Why Google Forms are Perfect for Creating Online Surveys

 Reason 1.
 You can create any number of polls and surveys using Google Docs for free and virtually unlimited number of people can participate in such surveys via the web browser.

 Reason 2.
-The forms created with Google Docs are mobile friendly and people can therefore send in their responses from mobile phone browsers as well (perfect for conducting polls in a conference).
+Google Forms are mobile friendly and people can therefore send in their responses from mobile phone browsers as well (perfect for conducting polls in a conference).

 Reason 3.
 All the votes and responses are automatically collected in an Excel spreadsheet and that makes it easier for you to analyze large sets of data using charts and other complex spreadsheet functions.